-Lynx avoid human habitation and so are highly unlikely to pose any threat to household pets suggests that instances such as these are very rare events.
+Lynx avoid human habitation and so are highly unlikely to pose any threat to household pets

+The only remotely likely point of conflict may come from dogs that have been allowed off their leash in lynx habitat.
+However, the evidence from other European countries suggests that instances such as these are very rare events.
 Information from the Harz Mountains lynx project in Germany, where hikers with dogs are common, reveals that lynx avoid conflict with unleashed dogs.
 There has only been one alleged record of a lynx fatally attacking an unleashed dog in the 15 years of this project.